Stacey-bee/alx-system_engineering-devops/0x01-shell_permissions/README.md

-file includes script that prints the effective username of the current user file includes script that changes file owner file includes script for creating an empty file
+file includes script that prints the effective username of the current user file includes script that changes file owner file includes script for creating an empty file file includes script that adds execute permission to the owner of the file